 In addition, the square footage a sound booth takes up in a clinic is costly.
 “The more sophisticated the booth is, the more space it requires, as is its mass.
 If there is a need also to isolate the audiometric operator, then a double room is required, and more space has to be allocated.”
 (Alberto Behar, 2020).

-With the average U.S. retail space renting for approximately $23.00 per square foot, this is valuable real estate that could be used for more profitable activities.
+The average U.S. retail space renting for approximately $23.00 per square foot is valuable real estate that could be used for more profitable activities.
 Supplementing the clinic’s existing sound booth with SHOEBOX audiometric testing allows more patients to be tested without incurring the cost of another sound booth.

 Save Money: Patient no-shows are a costly problem, both for providers as well as for patient outcomes.
 The Ontario 2020 hearing test fee guide suggests $147 for complete hearing assessments and $120 for hearing aid recommendations.
 So if a patient misses a sound booth appointment, instead of waiting months to be re-booked, they can quickly be scheduled for a mobile test to determine the need for more diagnostic testing.